 In practice, you open a link and launch your phone's camera (with your permission, of course), and your browser becomes an AR scanner, or the browser overlays the AR content immediately as it would through an AR app.

 WebAR removes friction

 Up until now, to experience any AR content, users needed to download and install an application to their mobile devices, which is an extra step the user will joyously skip if the time is not right.

-Arilyn has always provided a free app for its users, but a having to download and install a separate app has always been one unneeded step in creating campaigns for users to experience in a moment's notice.
+Arilyn has always provided a free app for its users, but having to download and install a separate app has always been one unneeded step in creating campaigns for users to experience at a moment's notice.

 The sheer simplicity of webAR makes it a huge turning point in the evolution and spread of AR.

 WebAR gives AR creators a level playing field, where your brand does not need to be dependent on developing a separate app to deliver an immersive experience to your customers.
 Availability – one of the biggest hurdles, and the reason why the consumer AR market has not developed at previously predicted speed – has now been eradicated.

 WebAR – The good part

 The possibilities of sharing AR content are vastly improved, as you can share the link to WebAR content just like any other link over multiple marketing channels: on social media posts, display advertising, email, messaging, and so on.

 WebAR is already awfully close to possessing the features of an app.
 So close in fact, that with a proper design you can create very similar results with your campaign, as you would by using a traditional app-based approach.